Jacksonville Spinal Surgery Vision Loss Lawyers

 Vision Loss from Spinal Surgery

 Postoperative vision loss, POVL, is a rare complication of surgery that is not performed on the eye.
 Patients have experienced visual deficits or complete blindness in one or both eyes from cardiac, spine or vascular surgery.
-Any surgery puts a stress on your body but when vision loss results from surgery the condition is generally catastrophic and life-altering.
+Any surgery puts stress on your body but when vision loss results from surgery the condition is generally catastrophic and life-altering.

-The condition occurs when an anesthesiologist fails to maintain the proper blood pressure during a surgery on the spine lasting six hours or more.
+The condition occurs when an anesthesiologist fails to maintain the proper blood pressure during surgery on the spine lasting six hours or more.
 Losing a great amount of blood during surgery also compromises the body’s ability to deliver oxygen to the optic nerve.
 Blindness will generally be noticed within the first few days after surgery.
 Temporary blindness can occur but if the nerve to the eye is damaged, the eyesight loss could be permanent in one or both of the eyes.

 The British Journal of Anesthesia says the estimated incidence of this complication after non-ocular surgery is roughly 0.01-1%.
 The Journal of Neurosurgery estimates the incidence of POVL from less than 1% to 0.2%.